Pawsey-Internships/pawsey-interns-resources/README.md

 ![alt text](https://www.olcf.ornl.gov/wp-content/uploads/2019/02/pawsey-logo-blue.png)

-# Pawsey Intern Resource Collection :books:
+# Pawsey Internship Resource Collection :books:
 Hello Interns!
 Welcome to the CSIRO Pawsey Supercomputing Center internship resources page.
 Here you can find a library of all information and training materials that pertain to the internship program.

 ## Table of Contents